rparini/cxroots/readme_input.md

 ![png](readme_input_files/readme_input_1_0.png)

-The implementation is primarily based on [1] where the number of roots within a contour, $N$, is calculated by numerical integration of the Cauchy integral,
+The implementation is primarily based on [1] where the number of roots (including multiplicities) within a contour, $N$, is calculated by numerical integration of the Cauchy integral,

 $$
 N=\frac{1}{2i\pi}\oint_C\frac{f'(z)}{f(z)}dz.